Resource Management System

 See Format-specific indexers for the descriptions and schemas of the following indexer types.

-The PRI indexer is identified by a type attribute of PRI.
-It indexes the contents of a PRI file.
-It is typically used to index a resource contained in another assembly, DLL, SDK, or class library.
+Indexes the contents of a PRI file.
+It is typically used to index a resource contained in another assembly, DLL, or class library.

 All resource names, qualifiers and values contained in the PRI file are directly maintained in the new PRI file.
 The top level resource map, however, is not maintained in the final PRI.
 Resource Maps are merged.